Kostas Giannoulis: Atromitos

-On 23 June 2011, he agreed to sign a season-long loan deal with Greek Superleague side Atromitos, where he made 25 appearances and scored 1 goal.
-On 7 August 2012, Giannoulis was officially released by 1.
+On 23 June 2011, Giannoulis agreed to sign a season-long loan deal with Greek Super League side Atromitos, where he made 25 appearances and scored 1 goal.
+On 7 August 2012, he was officially released by 1.
 FC Köln and subsequently signed a three-year contract with Atromitos.
 On 21 April 2013 he scored the winning goal against AEK FC which resulted into AEK FC being relegated.